 Principal / Detroit Metro Office

-Michael’s intellectual property practice includes the preparation and prosecution of patents, freedom to operate and due diligence investigations, as well as the ongoing protection of patents both in the United States and abroad.
-Michael is also called upon to evaluate the IP aspects of potential business opportunities and development initiatives, where he analyzes the IP-related risk, viability and potential reward of such endeavors.
-He is experienced in the many aspects of chemical, biochemical and mechanical arts.
+Michael’s intellectual property practice includes the preparation and prosecution of patents, freedom to operate and due diligence investigations, and the ongoing protection of patents both in the United States and abroad.
+Michael is also called upon to evaluate the IP aspects of potential business opportunities and development initiatives, where he analyzes the IP-related risk, viability, and potential reward of such endeavors.
+He is experienced in the many aspects of chemical, biochemical, and mechanical arts.

 Clients and colleagues alike appreciate Michael for his ability to answer complex questions both precisely and quickly.
 In his second decade of practice, Michael is particularly adept in working with a variety of technologies.
-Michael also helps individuals and corporations to focus on legal and business solutions in overcoming possible IP pitfalls while safeguarding important patent assets.
+Michael also helps individuals and corporations focus on legal and business solutions that overcome possible IP pitfalls while safeguarding important patent assets.